rfwarn/TradingView-Alpaca-Bridge/README.md

       "req": "",
       # Setting to True will impose a predefined limit for trades
       "limit": True,
       # How much to limit the buy/sell price.
 Order not filled before sell will be canceled.
-Change to %
+Change to buyPerc setting once stock price >100.
       "limitamt": 0.04,
-      # limit percent for everything above a certain amount which is predefined for now below.
+      # limit percent for everything above a certain amount which is predefined for now in flasktest.
       "limitPerc": 0.0005
     }
 ![](Capture.JPG)